Wood Won’t Take Wood Stain? (Here’s The Fix!)

 Unfortunately, there is nothing you can do to fix this.
 If it’s not real wood, it can’t be stained.
 An alternative to try out is to paint it, as paint doesn’t need to penetrate a surface to stick.

-If the surface has been sealed, it won’t accept a topcoat until you remove the sealer coat.
+A sealed surface won’t accept a new finish until you remove the topcoat.

 To sand it off, use 80-180 grit sandpaper to abrade the surface.
-You should put on a pair of gloves as this will take some effort.
-If you are working on a large surface, it’s better to use a random orbital sander.
+For large surfaces, use a random orbital sander.

 After sanding for a few minutes, inspect the surface to see if the sealer coat is off.
 Once you start seeing sawdust, stop sanding because you have removed the sealer.